Mawbhe/SFL_public/README.md

  # 🎧 Shazam for Languages

-A fun side project I started while living in the beautiful Côte d’Azur 🇫🇷 — surrounded by tourists speaking every possible language (and often not understanding a word 😅).
+A fun side project I started while living in the beautiful Côte d’Azur 🇫🇷 — surrounded by tourists speaking every possible language.
 So I built this “Shazam for Language” app to **instantly recognize what language someone is speaking** and even **transcribe speech or videos**.

 ---

-## 🌍 Goal
+## Goal

 The main idea is simple:
 > Hear a voice → detect the language → show what was said.